Hospitality Services Policy

 In the conduct of day-to-day business, it is anticipated that the University may incur meal or other hospitality expenses for its employees, students, or guests.
 In some circumstances, using prudent judgment, the University may incur appropriate hospitality expenses.

-D. A non-routine event hosted by a department and specifically planned for participants of a conference, recognized university standing committee, seminar, workshop, or similar event.
+- A non-routine event hosted by a department and specifically planned for participants of a conference, recognized university standing committee, seminar, workshop, or similar event.
 University employees may attend as registered attendees, host, or as assigned supporting staff.
+If the event includes only employees, an agenda must be prepared and approval must be given by the applicable Dean or AVP.

 The following are examples of expenses that are not permissible: